ejp-rd-vp/query-builder-catalogue-directory/README.md

 - `cd catalogueDirectory`
 - `npm i` to install missing dependencies.
 - `node catalogueDirectory.js` to start the Web-Service.
-- The portal will be available at http://localhost:3001.
+- Both the portal and the directory will be available at http://localhost:3001.

 ## Used Libraries